zwaldowski/AdvancedCollectionView/README.md

 # Advanced User Interfaces Using Collection View

 This example demonstrates code factoring approaches to UICollectionViewDataSource that allow developers to compose complex and rich data models.
-In addition, the sample implements swipe to edit, batch editing including drag reordering, and a sophisticated custom UICollectionViewLayout that features pinning headers, global headers, and loading placeholders.
+In addition, the sample a sophisticated custom UICollectionViewLayout that features pinning headers, global headers, and loading placeholders.

 ## Requirements